-- Include our course code and indicate the reason for your email in the subject line (i.e. ENGH 100-K04: Analytical Summary Question). - Include a respectful greeting (i.e. Hello Professor Bruce). - Include a body section explaining the purpose of your email (i.e. I have attached the document you requested). - Include a respectful closing (i.e. Thank you). - Always sign your full name at the end of the email.
+- Include our course code and indicate the reason for your email in the subject line (i.e. ENGH 201-K01: Literary Device Analysis Question). - Include a respectful greeting (i.e. Hello Professor Bruce). - Include a body section explaining the purpose of your email (i.e. I have attached the document you requested). - Include a respectful closing (i.e. Thank you). - Always sign your full name at the end of the email.

-Additional Email Policy Information:
+Email Policy Information:

 - 1. I check email once per day on weekdays.
 I generally do not check email over the weekends.
 As per this policy, you cannot expect an immediate response to an email.
 Please do not email me every hour asking for a response. - 2.
+Email responses may take up to 48 hours.
 If you do not hear from me within 48 hours after your initial email, please send a follow-up email.
-However, please wait until after the 48-hour window has passed.

-- 3. For all emails sent, please include your full name and class section number (ENGH 201-K01), so that I can quickly identify you, your class, and your work. - 4.
+However, please wait until after the 48-hour window has passed. - 3.
+For all emails sent, please include your full name and class section number (ENGH 201-K01), so that I can quickly identify you, your class, and your work. - 4.
 When asking about a particular assignment, please refer to it by the title in Blackboard, so I can easily identify the assignment to which you are referring. - 5.
-Please do not respond directly to Blackboard announcements (the email address with appear as "donotreply").
-Replies to these emails get stacked in my inbox, and emails get lost and overlooked as a result.
+Please do not respond directly to Blackboard announcement emails (the email address with appear as "donotreply").
 Always create an individual new message and send it to me at mbruce2@gmu.edu.

 Keep in mind that you do need to be proactive and think ahead.
 You cannot expect an answer to a question about an essay or assignment if you send an email the night before that assignment is due.
 If you do have a question in this situation, you need to use the resources available to you--review the syllabus, reread any instructions, look at class PPTs and materials, ask your peers, contact your groups, etc. It is essential, though, that you do not wait until the last minute to look over assignment prompts and rubrics.
-You should be reading these in advance and beginning your work more than 24 hours before the deadline, especially if the deadline falls on a Sunday, which most do for major papers.
+You should be reading these in advance and beginning your work more than 24 hours before the deadline, especially if the deadline falls on a Sunday.